John Garner, Ph.D.

 Office Hours

 Dr. Garner joined the UWG Philosophy Program in 2014 after studying at Villanova University (Ph.D.
 Philosophy ⇗, 2014) and Florida State University (B.A.
 Religion ⇗, 2005).
-Prior to graduate school he lived and worked in France for a time; he is originally from the Florida Panhandle.
-His teaching and research interests range from ancient Greek philosophy to philosophy of religion, continental philosophy, and critical thought broadly.
-He also translates French philosophy and co-organizes local seminars (see GAPS ⇗).
-His most significant publications (for complete works, see his CV ⇗) include:
+His teaching and research interests range from ancient Greek philosophy to continental philosophy, philosophy of religion, and critical and comparative thought broadly (including translation thereof).
+His most significant research is linked below:

-- John V. Garner, “An Institution of Waiting: Capital Punishment in Weil and Camus,” in Political Responses to Crisis and Collapse, ed.
-Antonio Calcagno and Karen Enns [book chapter; accepted/forthcoming].
+- John V. Garner, “An Institution of Waiting: Capital Punishment in Weil and Camus,” in Re-Thinking Political Crisis and Collapse: Hannah Arendt and Simone Weil, eds.
+A. Calcagno and M. Yenson (Bloomsbury Academic, forthcoming). [edited book chapter]

 - John V. Garner and Christopher P. Noble, “Possibility or Necessity?
-On Robert Watt’s ‘Bergson on Number’,” British Journal for the History of Philosophy [peer-reviewed article; accepted/forthcoming].
+On Robert Watt’s ‘Bergson on Number’,” British Journal for the History of Philosophy 32 (1), 2024 [peer-reviewed article]. ⇗

 - John V. Garner, “Creative Discovery: Proclus and Plato on the Emergence of Scientific Precision,” Epoché: A Journal for the History of Philosophy 24 (2), 2020 [peer-reviewed article]. ⇗